-If we successfully develop any products, the marketing and use of such products, through third party arrangements or otherwise, whether for commercial applications or during clinical trials, exposes us to product liability claims in the event that the use or misuse of those products causes injury, disease, or results in adverse effects.
-We presently carry product liability insurance relating to our clinical trials of SuperVent(TM) and our clinical trials of Surfaxin(R) in treating ARDS/ALI and MAS.
-However, such insurance coverage might not be sufficient to fully cover any potential claims.
+If we successfully develop any products, the marketing and use of our products, through third-party arrangements or otherwise, whether for commercial applications or during clinical trials, exposes us to product liability claims in the event that the use or misuse of those products causes injury, disease or results in adverse effects.
+We presently carry product liability insurance relating to our clinical trials of SuperVent(TM) and our clinical trials of Surfaxin(R) in treating acute respiratory distress syndrome and acute lung injury and Meconium aspiration syndrome.
+However, this insurance coverage might not be sufficient to fully cover any potential claims.
 We may be required to obtain additional product liability insurance coverage prior to initiation of other clinical trials.
-We expect to obtain product liability insurance coverage before commercialization of our proposed products; however, such insurance can be expensive and difficult to obtain.
+We expect to obtain products; however, this insurance coverage before commercialization of our proposed products; however, this insurance can be expensive and difficult to obtain.
 We cannot provide assurance that adequate insurance will be available in the future at an acceptable cost, if at all.
 Any product liability claim, even one that was not in excess of our insurance coverage or one that was ultimately determined to be meritless, could have a material adverse effect on our business, financial condition and results of operations.